dotnet/runtime/docs/design/features/source-generator-com.md

 ### Checkpoint 5: .NET 6-compatible output

 A very important component of source generators is determining how to trigger them.
 For the DllImportGenerator, we trigger on a new attribute type, `GeneratedDllImportAttribute`, that is applied in place of the previous `DllImportAttribute`.
 For the JSON source generator, the team decided to have developers define an empty `JsonSerializerContext`-derived class and add `JsonSerializableAttribute` attribute on that context type that each point to a type that the generated serialization context should support.
-Below I've included some of the ideas that we've had for potential designs.
+Below are the potential API designs we considered.
 All options below would support the `GuidAttribute` attribute to specify an IID, the `InterfaceTypeAttribute` attribute with the `InterfaceIsIUnknown` member (and `InterfaceIsIDispatch` if Checkpoint 4 is achieved), and the `DispIdAttribute` for `IDispatch` scenarios.
+We selected Option 5 as it gives us the most flexibility to express the switches we want to express to the user without tying us down to legacy requirements or requiring additional metadata in basic scenarios.

 #### Option 1: Annotated ComWrappers stub